cos301-2019-se/Geyser-App/Documentation/Instructions/Instructions.md

 2. Go into the Ionic Mobile App folder with this command <br>
 `cd '.\Ionic Mobile App\'`

-Once inside the folder use this command to get all the needed files automatically.
+Once inside the folder use these command to get all the needed files automatically.
 <br>
-`npm install`
+`npm install` <br>

 When that is done you can run the command <br>
 `ionic serve`